AdriaPadilla/Twitter-API-V2-full-archive-Search-academics/README.md

 # Twitter for Academic Research

 ## Introduction
-This is a fully functional example on how "Search Tweets (all)" Twitter API Endpoint (API V2) works.
+This is a functional example of how "Search Tweets (all)" Twitter's API Endpoint (API V2) works.
 To make it work, you'll need:
 - Request Access to the full [Twitter Archive for Academic Research](https://developer.twitter.com/en/solutions/academic-research)
 - A Bearer Token (once your request access is aproved, you'll need to create a new "project" and generate the Bearer Token).